unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

 ### ServerStub
 - The `ServerStub` was extended with a `InMemoryAuthenticationService` that will handle the requests of authentication and validation from a client
 - The `ServerStub` now can be initialized with a list of users.
 This list is necessary to perform operations on the server, as adding other users now requires authentication.
 In this case a single admin user is passed to the server
 - The `__handle_request` method has been modified so that only requests which contain a valid token can perform actions on the database.
 This means that when starting the server there must be already at least one user registered.
-Also only admin users can use the `get` and `check` methods, so that normal users cannot get the credentials of other users.
-Only admins can add other admins.
+- The method `__is_authorized` has been implemented to determine if a request can be fulfilled based on the role of the user making the request.
+Only admins can use the `get` and `check` methods and new admin users can only be added by other admins

 ### ClientStub
 - The `ClientStub` now has a `token` field which will be set to **None** if the user has not yet authenticated.
 This field will be used in the `metadata` field of every new `Request`